oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 Most queries are available to any user with the exception of those that could be used for side-channel attacks.
 The systems administrator can tighten/relax the default permissions.

-See the "Sysman Programming Guide" for more details.
+See the :ref:`sysman-programming-guide` for more details.

 Fundamentals
 ============